tomasz99lisowski/ROS2/README.md

     3) Resultant vector of propeller thrust,
     4) Camera image.

 All functionalities will integrate with the RViz GUI library provided by the ROS2 framework.
+To obtain specific data from the vessel we use PX4-Autopilot combined with MicroXRCE-DDS that translates PX4 topics into ROS2 ones.

 # Table of Contents